Centres across Ontario are designed to accommodate — and include — everyone.

 - Accessible parking, bathrooms, aisles, and waiting areas.

-- Support person and service animal allowances (but no pets, service animals, or passengers other than the driver examiner are allowed in the vehicle during a road test).
+- Support person and service animal allowances (but no pets or passengers other than the driver examiner are allowed in the vehicle during a road test).

 - Close to major highways, roads, and public transit.